livecode/livecode/docs/notes/setup.md

 On Mac, you need to do:
 	“<installerexe>/Contents/MacOS/installer” install noui *options* On both platforms, the result of the installation will be written to the console.
+# Command-line uninstallation
+It is possible to uninstall LiveCode from the command-line on Windows and Linux, from LiveCode *6.7.8* and *7.1.1*.
+When invoked in this fashion, no GUI will be displayed.
+On both platforms, the command is of the following form:
+	`<exe> uninstall noui`
+Where <exe> is *.setup.exe* on Windows, and *.setup.x86* on Linux.
+This executable, for both of the platforms, is located in the folder where LiveCode got installed.
+Same as for the installer, there is no authentication possible with the command-line variant of the uninstaller.
+It means that you need to run the uninstaller as administrator to uninstall LiveCode, if it was installed in an admin-only location.
+The result of the installation will be written in the console.
 # Command-line activation
 In a similar vein to installation, it is possible to activate an installation of LiveCode for all-users of that machine by using the command-line.
 When invoked in this fashion, no GUI will be displayed, activation being controlled by any arguments passed.
 On both platforms, the command is of the form: